Exploring baby Julia sets in parameter space slices for Generalized McMullen Maps: Topological Disks in the Parameter Space

 To describe further the combinatorial dynamics of these types of maps, we first apply Theorem~\ref{thm: angle assignments} to assign sets of external angles to the subset of the Julia set consisting of $\partial \Dplus$ and its tree of preimages.
 Note that this result is written to apply to any polynomial-like generalized McMullen map $R_{n,a,b}$ whose restriction to the filled Julia set within $U'$ is conjugate to the restriction of a quadratic polynomial $P_c$ on its filled Julia set.

-Now we apply this result in our case here where $\overline{D_+}$ is the baby filled Julia set $K_+$, and the quadratic polynomial we are conjugate to is $P_0(z)=z^2$ with filled Julia set $\overline{\DD}$.
+We apply this result here where $\overline{D_+}$ is the baby filled Julia set $K_+$, and the quadratic polynomial we are conjugate to is $P_0(z)=z^2$ with filled Julia set $\overline{\DD}$.
 Then we get a set of angle assignments on each preimage of $\partial D_+$, which respects the dynamics of $r_{n,a}$.

 In \cite{BoydBrouwer1}, we applied that theorem to describe combinatorially various preimages of $K_+$ in terms of external angle identifications; e.g., in ``the basilica'' map $P_{-1}(z) = z^2-1$, angles $1/3$ and $2/3$ meet at a fixed point of $P_{-1}$.
 In the present case, for $\Rna$, the baby Julia set $\overline{D_+}$ is always a quasi-disk, so no angles are identified.
 But we can still give some description in terms of these angle assignments that sheds light on the dynamics.